Azaze7/Azaze7/README.md

 </div>

 ## 🧰 My CS Toolbox
 🖲️ I have learned to use many tools while on my CS Journey.
-Below are some of the languages, IDEs, and Operating Systems I am familiar with.
+Below are some of the languages, IDEs, and Operating Systems that I am familiar with.

+🤓 I'm always excited to learn new things, so if you have any advice or praises for anything not listed here, please let me know so I can tinker with it. :)

 ***Programming Languages***
 | *Low Level* | *Mid Level* | *High Level* |